MaudGautier/maudgautier.github.io/index.markdown

 layout: home
 ---

 Hi!
-I am Maud 🌺
+I'm Maud 🌺

+Welcome to my blog!
-In this blog, I write about things I have learnt during my journey as a software engineer.
-I hope the content will help you too!
+Here, I write about things I have learnt during my journey as a software engineer.
+I hope this content will help you!

+Here are all my blog posts, from newest to oldest: